zpeters/ex_cwmanage/README.md

 [![Build Status](https://travis-ci.org/zpeters/ex_cwmanage.svg?branch=master)](https://travis-ci.org/zpeters/ex_cwmanage)
 [![Coverage Status](https://coveralls.io/repos/github/zpeters/ex_cwmanage/badge.svg)](https://coveralls.io/github/zpeters/ex_cwmanage)

-# ALPHA - WORK IN PROGRESS - DO NOT USE

 ## Required Configuration
 The following configuration information is required to connect to the ConnectWise API.
 This can be supplied through creating a `dev.secret.exs` and `prod.secret.exs` file or by setting environment variables (preferred for production).